cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 ## Summary - 54 Items Total\*

-I'm hoping my packing choices will only get better while I'm on the road so it will be interesting to see how my list of stuff changes over time.
+I'm hoping my packing choices will only get better from what I learn on the road so it will be interesting to see how my list of stuff changes over time.
 Hopefully someone out there doing research into "minimal packing" will find this rundown useful in some way when figuring out their own list of essentials.
 Either way these 54 items are now my entire life so I hope I've made some good choices.
 Only time will tell.

 \*I cheated a bit by not counting the bag itself or any small stuff like credit cards, charging cables, or power blocks but its my list so I'll cheat if I want to!